fbpx

 The Sagarmatha National Park

 The Sagarmatha National Park is a protected area in the Nepalese Himalayas, designated a UNESCO World Heritage Site in 1979.
 It covers an area of 1,148 km2 and includes Mount Everest, the highest peak in the world.
-The park is home to a diverse range of flora and fauna, including the Himalayan tahr, snow leopard, and black bear.
+The park is home to diverse flora and fauna, including the Himalayan tahr, snow leopard, and black bear.
 The park also provides habitat for several indigenous communities, who rely on the natural resources within the park for their livelihoods.

 Local Sherpa Culture And Life Style